 The Computer Journal was established in 1958 and is published by Oxford University Press on behalf of the BCS.
 It is split into four sections and publishes research papers in a full range of subject areas, as well as regular feature articles and occasional themed issues.
 The journal provides a complete overview of developments in the field of Computer Science.
-I have been an Associate Editor for some years but in January 2014 I became Section Editor of Section A: Computer Science Theory, Methods and Tools although I will stand down at the end of 2021.
+I have been an Associate Editor for many years but in January 2014 I became Section Editor of Section A: Computer Science Theory, Methods and Tools.
+I stood down at the end of 2021.

 The Philosophical Transactions of the Royal Society A was founded in 1660 and is the world’s first scientific journal.
 It publishes high quality theme issues on topics of current importance and general interest within the physical, mathematical, and engineering sciences.
 As of January 2017, I joined its Editorial Board.

-I am a member of the Advisory Board of the Springer book series Undergraduate Topics in Computer Science (UTICS) for many years but stood down at the end of 2021.
+I have been a member of the Advisory Board of the Springer book series Undergraduate Topics in Computer Science (UTICS) for many years but stood down at the end of 2021.

 I have previously been: President of the British Colloquium for Theoretical Computer Science (BCTCS); President of the European Association for Computer Science Logic (EACSL); an editorial board member of the (now defunct) Journal of Discrete Algorithms (as published by Elsevier); and an editor of the (now defunct) LMS Journal of Computation and Mathematics (as published by CUP).